zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The second template parameter is add to reduce the typing effort and be more
-confirm with the writings of the [proposal][2].
-Now we need to add the
-constraints as a [requires clause][20].
+We added the second template parameter to reduce the typing effort and be more conform with the writings of the [proposal][2].
+We must add the constraints as a [requires clause][20].
 Let us start with the first two restrictions:

 ```cpp
 template <typename F, typename T = std::remove_reference_t<F>>